 1. Workplace isolation and low morale are on the rise

-Morale and isolation aren’t just a problem during a global pandemic, either.
-A Kaiser Permanente/Economist study in 2018 revealed that millennials are nearly twice as likely to feel lonely as other workers.
+Low morale and isolation aren't new problems, a Kaiser Permanente/Economist study in 2018 revealed that millennials are nearly twice as likely to feel lonely as other workers.
+Have no fear, we're about to talk about the antidote to isolation and low morale: fun!

 2. Fun improves collaboration between teammates